 This option defines the reference target device.

-For project Celadon, can be any of the following values:
+For project Celadon, it can be any of the following values:

 project-celadon_apl : For IVI usage running on Intel Apollo Lake family

-project-celadon_kbl : For IVI usage running on Intel Kabe Lake Core processor
+project-celadon_kbl : For IVI usage running on Intel Kaby Lake Core processor

-project-celadon_64 : For tablet usage running on for Commercial Kabe Lake and Apollo Lake NUCs
+project-celadon_64 : For tablet usage running on for Commercial Kaby Lake and Apollo Lake NUCs

 This flag indicates the Trusty feature is backed by hardware or software.
 By setting this option to true, the security services are provided by the Trusty, or the software-backed security services are used.